silvacms/documentation/source/layout/base.rst

        silvaconf.skin('Blog theme')

-- Line 6 define a :term:`layer` as a Python class.
-It inherit from the base interface ``ISilvaLayer``.
+- Line 5 defines a :term:`layer` as a Python class.
+It inherits from the base interface ``ISilvaLayer``.

-- Line 10 define the :term:`skin` as a Python class.
-It inherit form the previously defined :term:`layer` to include its elements and of the interface ``ISilvaSkin`` that defines it as a :term:`skin`.
+- Line 9 defines the :term:`skin` as a Python class.
+It inherits form the previously defined :term:`layer` to include its elements and of the interface ``ISilvaSkin`` that defines it as a :term:`skin`.

-- Line 13 register the :term:`skin` in Silva with the help of the :term:`Grok directive` :py:func:`grok.skin` (imported via ``silva.core.conf`` here on line 1).
+- Line 12 registers the :term:`skin` in Silva with the help of the :term:`Grok directive` :py:func:`grok.skin` (imported via ``silva.core.conf`` here on line 1).
 This will make the skin selectable as a desktop skin in the Settings of the :term:`SMI`.